Kazim-C/lift-simulation/README.md

 | [...]  | ∅  | ∅ | ∅ | ∅ | ∅ |
 | 248  | 27.32  | 54.01 | ∅ | 4747 | 4936 |
 | 249 | 27.74  | 54.2 | ∅ | 4844 | 4940 |
+                            ^
+                            |
+     those values correspond to the average floors travelled for 150 pseudo random iteration of the same predicate.

 This file can be used to do heat maps to visually analyse the data: